 Wireless neckband earbuds are still in, or so OnePlus hopes with the OnePlus Bullets Wireless 2.
 These neckband earbuds are the companion accessory to the company’s flagship phone.
 It’s designed similarly to the original Bullets Wireless with improved battery life and aptX HD support to justify the price hike.

-Editor’s note: this OnePlus Bullets Wireless 2 review was updated on May 28, 2020, to address how the Bullets Wireless 2 compares to the 1More Dual Driver ANC Pro.
+Editor’s note: this OnePlus Bullets Wireless 2 review was updated on September 2, 2020, to address availability.

 Who should get the OnePlus Bullets Wireless 2?